Derivatives of Constant Multiples

 as shown in color below:

-The derivative of a sum is the sum of the derivatives.
+The derivative of a constant multiple is the constant times thederivative of the function.

 If